ziyang-ning/p2GAN_ForTF2/README.md

 ## How to Use
 Modify the `train.ipynb` for training a new model

+more specifically:

+-- change the `MODEL_SAVE_PATH` parameter to the folder that you want your model to be saved at

+-- change the `STYLE_IMG` parameter to the style desired for your model to transfer other images to

+-- change the `TRAINSET_PATH` parameter to the folder that you have all of your training images in, training with around 6-10k images are prefered.

 Run the `render.ipynb` for rendering new images with a specific model

+more specifically:

+-- change the `MODEL_SAVE_PATH` parameter to the folder of your model

+-- change the `OUT_PATH` parameter to the folder where you want the generated images to be

+-- change the `IMGSRC_PATH` parameter to the folder where you have all of your input image to the system, the images that you want to perform the style transfer

 For more on what the parameters do, please check out the original code repo.